 I have pulled some teenagers up to 30mph and they were struggling to stay on the whip.
 The smiles on their faces said it all, they had a great time.

-The video below is our Sea-Doo GTI 130 pulling the G-Force Airhead 3 person biscuit.
+The video below is our Sea-Doo GTI 130 pulling the G-Force Airhead 3-person towable tube biscuit.
 It is traveling slowly at around 18 mph due to a small child in the middle.
 Plus the DJI Mavic Pro drone was struggling to keep up.

 Jet ski tubing accessories